m1596284/Collect_HR_Bank/README.md

 1. Change key word to your target position.
 2. Run the py and it will start:
    1. Counting how many available jobs and their company in current page.
-   2.Send "GET" request for each page of job then parsing the infromation.
+   2. Send "GET" request for each page of job then parsing the infromation.
       * Download the woff file and convert it to xml format.
       * Indexing each unicode in xml table.
       * Identify the signature of each encoding word.